Agriculture in Senegal: Dairy products

 In Senegal, the milk industry is primarily based on the use of imported milk powder.
 Senegal's milk production is far below the domestic needs.
-Despite relatively high tariffs on milk powder (26.78%), about 20,000 tons of milk powder is imported each year, primarily from Europe.
+Despite relatively high tariffs on milk powder (26.78%), about 20,000 tons of milk powder are imported each year, primarily from Europe.
 In fluid milk equivalent, imports represent twice the level of local milk production.
 Imports of other dairy products are estimated at $100 million in 2006.
 Importers of powder milk form a strong political lobby and dominate the dairy industry.
-Local producers are not well organized except the few modern producers in the major cities.
+Local producers are not well organized except for the few modern producers in the major cities.

-Part of the import milk powder is processed and marketed through informal channels on which little information is reported.
-The main products available in the market are sweet concentrate milk, unsweetened concentrated milk, milk powder (in bulk or packaged in bottle or small bags).
+Part of the imported milk powder is processed and marketed through informal channels, for which little information is reported.
+The main products available in the market are sweet concentrate milk, unsweetened concentrated milk, and milk powder (in bulk or packaged in bottles or small bags).
 A few companies produce yogurt.

-The local milk production system relies on climatic conditions with higher production during the rainy season and a slow down and even stoppage during the 7-month-long dry season.
-Non governmental organizations and donors assist small rural milk producers to improve the distribution systems and increase their capacity to access urban markets.
-In this perspective, PAPEL, the government's main livestock and dairy development project has rehabilitated the rural milk collection network set up by Nestlé-Senegal in 1991 in the sylvo-pastoral zone.
+The local milk production system relies on climatic conditions, with higher production during the rainy season and a slowdown and even stoppage during the 7-month-long dry season.
+Non-governmental organizations and donors assist small rural milk producers to improve the distribution systems and increase their capacity to access urban markets.
+In this perspective, PAPEL, the government's main livestock and dairy development project, has rehabilitated the rural milk collection network set up by Nestlé-Senegal in 1991 in the sylvo-pastoral zone.

 This project is helping develop small-scale milk processing units with simple equipment and techniques.
 Most of these units are found in the Northern and Southern parts of the country, particularly in and around Saint-Louis, Dahra, Tambacounda, Velingara and Kolda.
-In the Niayes zone around Dakar, other well structured milk processing units benefit from this support and were able to commercialize up to 300,000 liters of milk in Dakar in 2005.
-The most important of these milk farms are the Wayembam farm and the farms of the Regional Association of Women Cattle Breeders, Dirtel.
+In the Niayes zone around Dakar, other well-structured milk processing units benefit from this support and were able to commercialize up to 300,000 liters of milk in Dakar in 2005.
+The most important of these milk farms is the Wayembam farm and the farms of the Regional Association of Women Cattle Breeders, Dirtel.
 Other major players in the milk market include Nestlé-Senegal, SATREC, CCMB, Saprolait, and Les Mamelles Jaboot.